modera/foundation/MF-UPGRADE-3.0.md

  instead of just $params
- * \Modera\BackendSecurityBundle\Service\MailService and its interface and DI service has been deprecated, classes from package Modera\SecurityBundle\PasswordStrength\Mail must be used instead ; Semantic config modera_backend_security/mail_service, mail_sender deprecated in favor of modera_security/password_strength/mailer
+ * \Modera\BackendSecurityBundle\Service\MailService and its interface and DI service has been deprecated, classes from package Modera\SecurityBundle\PasswordStrength\Mail must be used instead ; Semantic config modera_backend_security/mail_service, mail_sender deprecated in favor of modera_security/password_strength/mailer ; \Modera\BackendSecurityBundle\DependencyInjection\ServiceAliasCompilerPass should be removed